 TWC presents a FREE VIDEO CHAT about the craft of writing!

-We’re joined by essayist Alysia Li Ying Sawchyn (A Fish Growing Lungs) to talk about her debut book, the craft of essay writing, and more.
-Alysia will be in conversation with Zach Powers, author of First Cosmic Velocity and Director of Communications at The Writer’s Center.
+We’re joined by novelist Donna Hemans (Tea by the Sea) to talk about her new novel, writing long-form fiction, and more.
+Donna will be in conversation with Zach Powers, novelist and Director of Communications at The Writer’s Center.

 FREE and open to the public, all times Eastern.
 Limited space.

-We encourage you to order a copy of the book directly from Burrow Press or from your local, independent bookseller.
+We encourage you to order a copy of the book directly from Red Hen Press or from your local, independent bookseller.

 Jamaican-born Donna Hemans is the author of the novel River Woman, winner of the 2003-4 Towson University Prize for Literature.
 Tea by the Sea, for which she won the Lignum Vitae Una Marson Award for Adult Literature, is her second novel.

 Her short fiction has appeared in Vol. 1 Brooklyn, The Caribbean Writer, Crab Orchard Review, Witness, and the anthology Stories from Blue Latitudes: Caribbean Women Writers at Home and Abroad, among others.
 She received her undergraduate degree from Fordham University and an MFA from American University.
 She lives in Maryland, and is also the owner of DC Writers Room, a co-working studio for writers based in Washington DC.

 From Brooklyn to the island of Jamaica, Tea by the Sea traces a mother’s circuitous route to finding the daughter taken from her at birth.